 Healthcare Reform – Affordable Care Act

 Health care reform, also known as the Affordable Care Act (ACA), or “Obamacare” is already here.
-Many changes have already happened, and there are many more to come.
 Here are some things in place today.
 There are also some other great resources out there for you to review.

 Rice has no plans to stop offering health insurance to eligible faculty, staff and students.
 Health insurance and the resources we provide to keep you happy and healthy are part of faculty and staff total compensation at Rice.
 We also want our students to be covered, should a health issue arise.

 Wondering what is to happen when?
 Check out this timeline, provided by Aetna.

 Rice adopted the new standard of covering dependent children to age 26 effective July 1, 2010.
 So, this means that any children already covered by our benefit plans will not lose Rice coverage until the end of the month of their 26th birthday.

 Effective January 1, 2011, there are some changes to what is an allowable expense under all medical spending accounts.
 Most over-the-counter medications now require a prescription to be eligible for the medical spending account.